What to Do If You're Injured as a Passenger

 Start with contacting our law firm.
 Our experienced West Virginia car passenger injury attorneys at Klie Law Offices can walk you through all the legal options available to you.
 That way, you can decide the best course of action to take to resolve your case.

-We have years of experienced dealing with passenger injuries in Clarksburg, Elkins, Buckhannon, Weston and other communities throughout central West Virginia.
+We have years of experienced dealing with passenger injuries in Clarksburg, Elkins, Buckhannon, Weston and other communities throughout West Virginia.
 We thoroughly understand West Virginia's laws and insurance issues in respect to passenger injuries.
 We will do everything we can to protect your rights.

 What if a friend was driving the car and caused my passenger injury?